 The results for all 14 scenarios considered are presented in the online appendix.
 A brief summary, indicating whether the results suggest TTE appears the optimal strategy at MAICERs of £20,000 /QALY or £30,000/QALY, is shown in Table 8.
 These results suggest that using TTE to make the decision whether to prescribe warfarin may be cost-effective in all patients with a CHADS2 score of one point.
 It also suggests that it may be cost effective to use TTE to help make the decision whether to prescribe dabigatran in older patients (aged 65 years), and it may be borderline cost effective, if assuming a MAICER of £30,000/QALY, to use TTE to make the decision whether to prescribe rivaroxaban in older patients (age 65 years).
 Gender has a slight effect on these results, but the choice of OAC, initial CHADS2 risk score, and patient age appear to have much greater influence.

 Discussion

-Prior to producing this model, a systematic literature review was conducted to identify, summarise and appraise existing economic studies for evaluating the cost-effectiveness of TTE in patients with AF.
-This review identified no economic evaluations of the use of TTE in AF patients, so it is believed that this is the first.
+In this study we have shown …

+As far as we are aware, no other economic evaluations of the use of TTE in AF patients have been published.